 The event traces its own roots back to the mid-1980s and since then the week has continued to build momentum across the USA and Canada, growing larger each year.
 The reason it is celebrated in the first week of April is to coincide with the signing of the Declaration of Arbroath - Scotland's own Declaration of Independence - which was signed way back in 1320.

 Fast-forward 35 years and the event proves that Scotland is now more than ever on the world stage.
 Our generosity of spirit, progressive mindset and innovative streak are the beating heart of a small nation with a huge global ambition.

 From Scottish ceilidh dances to Tartan Day cocktails and the parade itself, the week-long series of events enables people to live and breathe the spirit of Scotland.
 The event offers much more for eager participants to raise a glass, not to mention their heart rates.

 There are events from the great migration, to how Andrew Carnegie built and shaped New York.
 The schedule is action-packed.
-All of this would be incomplete without the famous Tartan Day Parade on April 6 when pipes and drums parade proudly in New York.
+All of this would be incomplete without the famous Tartan Day Parade on 6 April, when pipes and drums parade proudly in New York.

 It's worth repeating that Scotland Week is a brilliant chance for people to reconnect with their heritage.
 In equal measure, the event is also a fantastic opportunity for people to find out why Scotland is such a special place in the world to live, work, study and invest.

 With over 50 million people across the world claiming Scottish ancestry (the majority of them in the USA and Canada), Scotland Week strikes a chord through exciting music, theatre, and art.
-And all this emanates from our proud nation.

 Want to know why Scotland’s such a special place?